Key Performance Indicators

 As online marketing moves increasingly toward audience-based targeting over keyword-based targeting, you should also show top organic pages.
 Integrating Search Console data will allow you to include pages correlated with data.

-Use the Top Pages widget and select your Search Console account to include this list in you report.
+Use the Top Pages widget and select your Search Console account to include this list in your report.
 Note that any data from Search Console will only include a date range of up to the previous 90 days.
 However, if you have been maintaining a record, you can use the notes widget to provide insight on quarterly changes.

 Including External Data